-Surface and balloon-borne meteorological observations and research are performed to improve parameterizations in the Unified Model.
+Surface and balloon-borne meteorological observations and research to improve process parameterizations in the Unified Model.

-The Meteorological Research Unit (MRU) is located at Cardington, Bedfordshire.
-The facility has a wide variety of research grade surface and sub-surface, mast-mounted and balloon-borne instruments.
-There has been meteorological research and observational work based at Cardington since the 1920s, from early research, through routine BALTHUM observations during the 1940s and balloon borne turbulence research since the 1970s.
-The site has been operating in its present form since 1998.
-Research campaigns are conducted both on site and, during field campaigns, at remote locations throughout the UK.
+The Meteorological Research Unit (MRU) is located at Cardington, Bedfordshire, UK.
+There has been meteorological research and observational work based at Cardington since the 1920s, from early research, through routine BALTHUM (BALloon Temperature and HUMidity) observations during the 1940s and balloon-borne turbulence research since the 1970s.
+Today, the facility has a wide variety of research grade meteorological equipment, including surface, sub-surface, mast-mounted, balloon-borne, small unmanned aircraft borne, remote sensing and radiosonde instruments.
+Research campaigns are conducted both on site and, during field campaigns, at remote locations throughout the UK and internationally.
 Topics studied include boundary layer cloud and fog, stable boundary layers, flow over hills and urban meteorology.

-Field campaigns are run for durations of between a few weeks up to more than a year and may include deployment at multiple sites.
-Surface based detachments are similar to our main facility at Cardington and include a mobile radiosonde and Doppler LiDAR facility, which can be deployed rapidly during periods of interest.
+Field campaigns are run for durations of between a few weeks up to more than a year, and may include deployment at multiple sites.
+We are able to deploy a number of comprehensive observational sites or “supersites”, similar in capability to our main site at Cardington.
+We also use a mobile radiosonde and doppler LiDAR (Light Detection and Ranging) facility, which can be deployed rapidly during periods of interest.

-- Improve understanding of meteorological processes in the boundary layer, including high impact weather such as fog, visibility and freezing temperatures
+Improve understanding of meteorological processes in the boundary layer, including surface processes and high impact weather such as fog, visibility and freezing temperatures

-- Direct validation and development of high resolution numerical models, focusing on specific NWP issues
+Direct validation and development of high resolution numerical models, focusing on specific NWP [Numerical Weather Prediction] issues

 Current Research Projects

-- LANFEX: MRU is currently working on an 18 month long field project in a valley system in the Welsh Borders region.
-The purpose of this experiment is to study the formation and evolution of fog in a range of valley and hill top sites.
-Using the terrain as a natural laboratory, it is anticipated that slight differences in conditions at the various sites will affect the formation of fog, and thus the aim is to examine and compare these differing conditions to improve our understanding of the interaction of processes affecting fog.
-Five comprehensive observational sites, as well as additional smaller fog monitoring stations are deployed in this region.
-During this campaign, additional observations (IOPs), will be taken using our mobile radiosonde and tethered balloon facilities, during weather conditions of particular interest.
-Modelling and data analysis will continue for several years.
-This experiment is in collaboration with the Atmospheric Processes and Parametrizations group and the Universities of Leeds, Manchester, and East Anglia.
+LANFEX (Local And Non-local Fog EXperiment): MRU has been analysing the data from this recent field experiment based in a valley system in the Welsh Borders region.
+The purpose of the experiment was to study the formation and evolution of fog in a range of valley and hill top sites.
+Using the terrain as a natural laboratory, we investigated whether slight differences in conditions at the various sites affected the formation of fog, examining and comparing these differing conditions to improve our understanding of the interaction of processes affecting fog.
+Five supersites, as well as additional smaller fog monitoring stations were deployed in this region.
+During the campaign, additional observations (IOPs [intense observing periods]), were taken using our mobile radiosonde and tethered balloon facilities, during weather conditions of particular interest.
+Using modelling and data analysis, we have developed new insight into the processes involved in the initial formation and subsequent deepening of radiation fogs.
+This experiment has been a collaboration with APP (Atmospheric Processes and Parametrizations), Meteo France, Leeds University, Manchester University and the University of East Anglia.